tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Saintly Reliquary

 Somewhere inside this casket of gold and gemstones is the skull or other body part of a long-dead saint.
 Once per day, the saint intercedes on your behalf by casting a divine spell.
 As you’re the bearer of the relic, and hence the saint’s link to the land of the living, the saint’s spell gets treated as though you’d cast it.
-So, if you’re 7th level, the saint gets one 7th level spell per day, and uses one of your actions to cast it when in battle (it can cast the spell out of combat, or even as part of a ritual).
+So, if you’re 7th level, the saint gets one 7th level spell per day, and uses one of your actions to cast it when in battle.
 You can pick the spell on the fly – it doesn’t need to be prepared ahead of time.

 The saint’s spirit may also manifest to give you advice, counsel or just harangue you with sermons and religious curses, depending on the saint.
 At best, that’s a +4 bonus to relevant skill checks.
 At worse, it’s a headache.